ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-v4-step12.md

 ## Determine the Network Status

-If the application is running on a device, we will use the <a href="https://ionicframework.com/docs/native/network/" target="_blank">Network Status</a> to determine the status.
+If the application is running on a device, we will use the <a href="https://ionicframework.com/docs/native/network/" target="_blank">Network Status</a> plugin to determine the status.
 If the `type` is falsey or `unknown` or `none`, then the application will assume it is offline.
 If the `type` is anything else, the application will assume it is online.

 If the application is running in a web hosted scenario, `navigator.onLine` will be used to determine the online status.